-In 2008 Sigma's results began to deteriorate and we concluded that to revive the business would require a significant investment.
-As discussed in more detail below, our working capital and liquidity were constrained during fiscal 2008 and remain constrained during the first quarter of fiscal 2009 and beyond.
-During the third quarter of 2008 we made the decision to discontinue the operations of Sigma and these were discontinued on October 31.
-2008.
+During 2008 Sigma's results began to deteriorate and we concluded that to revive the business would require a significant investment.
+As discussed in more detail below, our working capital and liquidity were constrained during fiscal 2007 and remain constrained during the first half of fiscal 2009 and beyond.
+During the third quarter of 2008 we made the decision to discontinue the operations of Sigma.

-We are engaged in an ongoing effort to position ourselves to win large, long-term and higher margin contracts, and have devoted substantial funds and efforts to engineering costs and manpower as part of an ongoing effort to participate in several significant long-term, higher margin projects, including the production of subassemblies for the Joint Strike Fighter ("JSF") landing gear and the A380 drag strut assemblies in the future.
+We are engaged in an ongoing effort to position ourselves to win large, long-term and higher margin contracts, and we have devoted substantial funds and efforts to engineering costs and manpower as part of an ongoing effort to participate in several significant long-term, higher margin projects, including the production of subassemblies for the Joint Strike Fighter ("JSF") landing gear and the A380 drag strut assemblies in the future.